-Adding not yet to your toolkit will support you in choosing a more effective yes.
+Adding not yet to your toolkit will support you in becoming a discerning “chooser” to a more effective yes.
 It also allows you to manage reserves that strengthen your self-care and cultivate sustainable practices that evolve beyond reflexive whims or scarcity.

 4 – Binary vs. Alternatives

-Finally, as we examine our choosing, we can explore our view of choices.
+Finally, as we examine our “choosing,” — our view of choices.
 Most of us experience choices from a binary view: today, I will go to a movie or I will not.
 The choice is simple: to go or not to go.

-A view of alternatives, however, offers us a range of choices that can cultivate possibility.
+When we view alternatives, however, we see a range of choices that can cultivate possibility.

 For instance, my choice is not merely whether I go to see a movie—rather, any choice discloses an anticipated future.
 We can go to the movie or go on a date, read a book, or play Words with Friends.

-This reveals a world of alternatives, reminding us of our original challenge.
+This world of alternatives reminds us of our original challenge.
 Inviting alternatives without structures, standards, or reserves to guide us can be confusing and overwhelming.
 Choosing any alternative discloses the guilt of not choosing options from other possible futures.
 We choose and yet ponder what might have been.

 Still, with structures for evaluating what’s important, standards for knowing when to choose, and reserves to guide us, we can allow alternatives to expand our imagination and open our mind to possibilities beyond a binary view of life.